persvr/pintura/README.md

 Facets are used to define the different levels of access for models.
 Pintura's security configuration object can then be configured to define how users are authenticated and which facets or access levels each user is given.
-The security configuration object is available at require("pintura/pintura").config.security.
+The security configuration object is available at require("pintura/pintura").config.security, and can be configured by calling the `configure` method with object properties to be assigned.
 The primary functions that can be overriden or used are:

 * authenticate(username, password) -  The authenticate method